Graygzou/graygzou.github.io/jekyll/collections/_project-pages/school/raven.markdown

 project_links:
   - name: github
     url: https://github.com/Graygzou/raven
-goals:
+additional-sections:
+  - name: goals
-  - Learn and apply AI techniques used in video games.
-  - Try making a neural network to train an AI.
-  - Improved the game by adding more modes (team deathmatch, 1vs1)
-  - Improved the game by adding more features (weapons, maps, ...).
+    list: ["Learn and apply AI techniques used in video games.", "Try making a neural network to train an AI.", "Improved the game by adding more modes (team deathmatch, 1vs1)", "Improved the game by adding more features (weapons, maps, ...)."]
 ---
 <!---
 Gregoire Boiron <gregoire.boiron@gmail.com>